Golf Simulator Practice Routine: 10 Tips & Practice Plan

 You will struggle to practice sand shots on a simulator, as well as some recovery shots.
 Also, depending on the simulator technology that you have, putting practice is a bit different.

-I would consider getting an indoor putting green or mat to use in addition to the simulator to ensure you accurately address this area of your game.
+I would consider investing in an indoor putting green or mat to use in conjunction with the simulator, ensuring you accurately address this area of your game.

 10 Proven Tips for Effective Golf Simulator Practice